skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 			- Stored on the hard drives, used when memory is full
 			- is much slower
 	- Power supply (PSU)
-		- gives all the components the power they request
+		- gives all the components the power according to standard
+		- converts AC DC power
 	- Cooling
 		- water cooling
 			- water block - connected to the cpu or gpu die
 			- water pump circulates cooled water to the cpu and away the heated water
 			- needs a radator with fans that push out the hot air and cools the water
 		- air cooling
-			- cpu block with radators connected to the cpu, and most of the time a fan is pushing fresh air through the radiators
+			- cpu block with heatsink connected to the cpu, and most of the time a fan is pushing fresh air through the radiators
 	- Housing
-		-  ie: computer case, open bench, etc.
+		-  i.e.: computer case, open bench, etc.
 ---
 ### Main peripherals and their characteristics
 - Monitor